Image above: Eric Ravilious’ painting Two Women in a Garden

 Books and Writers

 Inspired by the Chiswick Timeline initiative, Torin Douglas, Director of the Chiswick Book Festival, took up the cause and started researching Chiswick’s literary history.
 Chiswick can lay claim to two winners of the Nobel Prize for Literature (and one nominee) plus one Booker Prize winner, three Oscar winners (and two nominees), a Poet Laureate and several writers who merit blue plaques.
-This is why the Observer wrote: Chiswick may be the UK’s most literary location.
+All of which prompted the Observer to comment: Chiswick may be the UK’s most literary location.

 The Writers trail takes in Nancy Mitford’s house at Strand on the Green, the flat where Harold Pinter wrote The Caretaker and the home of EM Forster, author of A Passage to India, A Room with a View and Howard’s End.
 There are 21 locations on the trail, all over Chiswick.